asyncapi/spec-json-schemas/README.md

 // Do something with the schema.
 ```

-Get a list of versions:
+Get a list of all available versions:

 ```js
 const versions = require('@asyncapi/specs');